CityofOakland/oaklandca.gov-live/README.md

 1. `git clone` this repository into your development server.
 2. Run `composer install` and `npm install` to install package builders.
 3. Copy and rename `.env.example` to `.env`.
 Make sure to fill in the correct environment variables and create any necessary databases/API keys.
-4. Build assets by running `npm run production`.
+4. Build assets by running `npm run build`.
 Make sure to check `package.json` for other handy development commands.

 ## Resources